nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `list_favourites`

 ### Appointment Tracker
-This feature allows tutee to manage and track their tuition appointments.
+This feature allows tutees to manage and track their tuition appointments.

 ![Appointment Ui](images/ug-images/Appointments.png)

 Attribute / Parameters:
-* Tutor's Name
+* Name of the tutor
 * Subject Name
+* Appointment Date
 * Time From
 * Time To
 * Location